Why it’s the perfect time to discover India’s most underrated city

 A less glitzy but equally impressive hotel option is the 117-room Taj West End, one of the oldest manor houses in India, founded in 1887.
 Gothic arches and red-tiled roofs decorate the building set in grounds dotted with trees more than 150 years old.

-Virgin Atlantic (virginatlantic.com) flies from London Heathrow to Bengaluru from £494 return.
-Doubles at the Leela Palace Bengaluru (theleela.com) start from £214 per night.
-Doubles at the Taj West End (tajhotels.com) start from £150 per night.
+Virgin Atlantic flies from London Heathrow to Bengaluru from £494 return.
+Doubles at the Leela Palace Bengaluru start from £214 per night.
+Doubles at the Taj West End start from £150 per night.